stashed/docs/docs/guides/latest/volumesnapshot/standalonepvc.md

 restore-pvc                     Succeeded   1m
 ```

-#### Verify Restored PVC
+#### Verify Restored PVC:

-Once a restore process is complete, we will see that new PVC with the name `source-pvc` has been created successfully.
+Once a restore process is complete, we will see that new PVC with the name `source-pvc` has been created.

-check that the status of the PVC is bound,
+Verify that the PVC has been created by the following command,

 ```console
 $ kubectl get pvc -n demo
 NAME         STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE source-pvc   Bound    pvc-c2e7ce40-8d98-11e9-bd3e-42010a800011   6Gi        RWO            standard       40s
 ````

+Notice the `STATUS` field. `Bound` indicates that PVC has been initialized from the respective VolumeSnapshot.

-#### Verify Restored Data
+#### Verify Restored Data:

-We will create a new pod to verify whether the restored data has been restored successfully.
+We will create a new pod with the restored PVC to verify whether the backed up data has been restored.

 Below, the YAML for the Pod we are going to create.